material-components/material-components-android/docs/components/DockedToolbar.md

 space to show all the items.

-When using `OverflowLinearLayout`, you should also set `app:layout_overflowText` on each child that will show as the text of the menu item that corresponds to the hidden child.
+When using `OverflowLinearLayout`, you should also set `app:layout_overflowText` on each child as that will be the text of the menu item that corresponds to the hidden child.
 Optionally, you can also set `app:layout_overflowIcon`.
 See [OverflowLinearLayout](https://github.com/material-components/material-components-android/tree/master//docs/components/Overflow.md) for more info.